-User Experience (UX) reviews have been introduced into the Marketplace submission review process to ensure submitted products adhere to product quality, Marketplace standards and guidelines before launching in the Marketplace.
-With this additional review, you can anticipate longer review times however, here are best practices to zip through the UX review.
+User Experience (UX) reviews have been introduced into the Marketplace submission review process to ensure submitted products adhere to product quality, Woo Marketplace standards, and guidelines before launching.
+With this additional review, you can anticipate longer review times.
+However, we have some best practices that you can follow to speed up the UX review process.

 Pre-Submission

-Provide a full testing environment complete with all necessary and relevant data, (e.g demo sites, demo login, demo accounts logins, walkthrough video URL, plugin URL, etc) so that the Marketplace team has the ability to fully test your product.
-For example, pre-actively providing login credentials to your demo website with the product fully configured and/or providing test demo accounts for 3rd party platforms that your product integrates with.
-Failure to provide all of the necessary testing resources will delay your submission.
+Provide a complete testing environment that includes all the necessary and relevant data such as demo sites, demo login, demo account logins, walkthrough video URLs, plugin URLs, etc. This will enable the Marketplace team to fully test your product.
+You could pre-actively provide login credentials to your demo website where the product is fully configured or provide test demo accounts for 3rd party platforms that your product integrates with.
+If you fail to provide all the necessary testing resources, it might delay your submission.

 Review and proofread your in-product copy again and again.
-Ensure grammar and punctuation is on point and spellings/typos are non-existent.
-For example, capitalize the first letter of the first word in a sentence, include periods at end of sentences, and use commas when necessary.
+Ensure grammar and punctuation are on point and spelling/typos are non-existent.
+For example, capitalize the first letter of the first word in a sentence, include periods at the end of sentences, and use commas when necessary.
 And the first “c” in WooCommerce is always capitalized.
 For more, read our Grammar, Punctuation, and Capitalization guide.

 - Is the plugin settings menu placed within the WooCommerce navigation menu?